Victorian Railways A2 class

-The A2 class was an express passenger locomotive that ran on Victorian Railways from 1907 to 1963.
+The A2 class is an express passenger locomotive that ran on Victorian Railways from 1907 to 1963.
 A highly successful design entirely the work of Victorian Railways' own design office, its long service life was repeatedly extended as the Great Depression and later World War II delayed the introduction of more modern and powerful replacement locomotives.

 History

 The introduction of the A2 class marked a turning point in Victorian Railways locomotive design, as it was entirely designed by VR engineers of the newly established Locomotive Design Section and the entire class built in-house at Victorian Railways workshops.

+The design, which started as a stretched evolution of the 1903 AA class 4-4-0 with bogie tender, has been credited to Chief Draughtsman Ernest Victor Siepen, with overall supervision of Chief Mechanical Engineer T. H. Woodroffe.
+Previously this had been attributed to Alfred Ernest Smith, a later Chief Mechanical Engineer.

 Production

+At this time, the Sydney Express was regularly double-headed in both directions between Melbourne and Seymour, due primarily to the gradients either side of the Great Dividing Range.
+A2 572 was trialled on this run and others for about a year, with minor improvements undertaken as they were found to be necessary.
+These included an altered design of forward frame stiffener (between the smokebox and leading bogie), additional bolts to hold the cylinders in place against the thrust of the pistons, and an additional cradle under the firebox backplate end of the boiler.
+However, the engine retained its distinctive flat-topped dome.
+Five more of the class, 574, 576, 578, 580 and 722, were ordered in 190, and production continued from them on.

 Based on the success of the prototype A2572, a total of 125 Stephenson valve gear A2 locomotives were built between 1907 and 1915.
 The design was then altered to incorporate larger diameter cylinders, a higher pressure boiler and Walschaerts valve gear, and a further 60 locomotives of that design were produced between 1915 and 1922.